Lock128/cdk-codecov-demo/README.md

 Contains the CDK code required for the example project that automatically triggers Codecov during the execution of a Codepipeline.

-Will be triggered automatically by Github.
+Will be triggered automatically by Github through AWS app.

+To deploy it, use "cdk deploy CdkPipelineStack"